Heinrich Haake: Nazi career

-When the Nazi Party was re-established in February 1925, Haake become the local leader of the party in Cologne.
-Then, on 27 March 1925, he was appointed Gauleiter of Rhineland-South.
-He officially re-joined the Party on 14 April (membership number 13,328).
-However, he proved to be difficult to work with, and was often in conflict with his Gau Business Manager, Josef Grohé.
-On 1 June he was replaced as Gauleiter by his Deputy, Robert Ley.
-In July he was made Ortsgruppenleiter (Local Group Leader) in Cologne.
+When the Nazi Party was re-established in February 1925, Haake became its local leader in Cologne.
+On 27 March 1925, he was appointed Gauleiter of Rhineland-South, and officially re-joined the Party on 14 April (membership number 13,328).
+However, he proved to be difficult to work with, and was often in conflict with his Gau business manager, Josef Grohé.
+On 1 June 1925, Haake was replaced as Gauleiter by his deputy, Robert Ley.
+In July, he was made Ortsgruppenleiter (local group leader) of Cologne.
 In September 1925, he became a member of the National Socialist Working Association, a short-lived group of north and northwest German Gaue, organized and led by Gregor Strasser, which unsuccessfully sought to amend the Party program.
-It was dissolved in 1926 following the Bamberg Conference.
-From 1928 to 1932 he was a manager of the Nazi faction in the Landtag, becoming 3rd Vice-President of that body in 1932.
+The association was dissolved in 1926 following the Bamberg Conference.
+From 1928 to 1932, Haake was a manager of the Nazi faction in the Landtag, becoming 3rd vice-president of that body in 1932.

-On 15 July 1932 Haake was appointed Landesinspekteur-West.
-In this position, he had oversight responsibility for the Gaue of Dusseldorf, Essen, Koblenz-Trier, Koln-Aachen & Saarland, and reported directly to Robert Ley.
-This was a short-lived initiative by Gregor Strasser to centralize control over the Gaue.
-However, it was unpopular with the Gauleiters and was repealed on Strasser's fall from power in December 1932.
-At that time, Haake became leader of the Organization Department at the Brown House in Munich, again under Ley, who had succeeded Strasser as Reichsorganisationsleiter.
+On 15 July 1932, Haake was appointed Landesinspekteur-West.
+In this position, he had oversight responsibility for the Gaue of Dusseldorf, Essen, Koblenz-Trier, Cologne-Aachen & the Saar, and reported directly to Robert Ley, now the deputy to Strasser, the Reichsorganisationsleiter.
+This reorganization was a short-lived initiative by Strasser to centralize control over the Gaue.
+However, it was unpopular with all the Gauleiter and was repealed on Strasser's fall from power in December 1932.
+At that time, Haake became leader of the Organization Department at the Brown House in Munich, again under Ley, who had succeeded Strasser.

-After the Nazi seizure of power, Haake was elected 1st Vice President of the Prussian Landtag in March 1933.
-On 11 March, he was appointed Landeshauptmann of Prussia’s Rhine Province and would remain in this position until May 1945.
+After the Nazi seizure of power, Haake was advanced to 1st vice president of the Prussian Landtag in March 1933, serving until its dissolution by the Nazis on 14 October.
+On 11 March 1933, he was appointed Landeshauptmann of Prussia's Rhine Province and would remain in this position until May 1945.
+In October 1933, he was named a member of the Academy for German Law.
 On 12 November 1933, he was elected to the Reichstag for electoral constituency 20, (Cologne-Aachen), and he would hold this seat until the fall of the Nazi regime.
-In October 1933, he was named a member of the Academy for German Law.
-In 1934, he became a member of the Provincial Council of Rhine Province and also was appointed Reichsinspekteur in the Reichsleitung (Reich Leadership) of the Party.
-In June 1938, he was named an Honorary Senator of the University of Cologne.
+In 1934, he became a member of the provincial council of Rhine Province and also was appointed Reichsinspekteur in the Reichsleitung (Reich leadership) of the Party.
+In June 1938, he was named an honorary senator of the University of Cologne.
 In February 1941, Haake attended a meeting with representatives of the Aktion T4 program, concerning the establishment of a euthanasia program for mentally institutionalized patients in Rhine Province.
 At first resistant, Haake relented when shown a Führer decree authorizing and ordering the implementation.

-A member of the Sturmabteilung (SA), he attained the rank of SA-Brigadeführer in 1936, SA-Gruppenführer in 1938 and, on 24 January 1942, SA-Obergruppenführer.
+A member of the paramilitary Sturmabteilung (SA), Haake attained the rank of SA-Brigadeführer in 1936, SA-Gruppenführer in 1938 and, on 24 January 1942, SA-Obergruppenführer.

-At the end of the war in May 1945, he was arrested by the British.
-Interned in Recklinghausen, he was transferred from there to the prison hospital at Velen, where he died on 17 September.
+At the end of the war in May 1945, Haake was arrested by the British.
+Interned in Recklinghausen, he was transferred to the prison hospital at Velen, where he died on 17 September.